-The Department has issued proposals around the shape of an Intermediate Rent model including detail on funding, delivery and tenant eligibility and is seeking the views of interested parties.
+The Department issued proposals around the shape of an Intermediate Rent model including detail on funding, delivery and tenant eligibility to seek the views of interested parties.

-The Department has commissioned research and analysis by the UK Collaborative Centre for Housing Evidence (CaCHE) around the need for a product of this kind in the NI housing market, the potential demand, and the mechanisms required to make a product viable to develop, deliver and live in.
-It is recommended that you read the consultation paper in conjunction with the CaCHE report, “Establishing an evidence base for the development of a viable intermediate rent model for the Northern Ireland housing market”.
-The report is published alongside this consultation.
+The Department commissioned research and analysis by the UK Collaborative Centre for Housing Evidence (CaCHE) around the need for an Intermediate Rent product in the NI housing market, the potential demand, and the mechanisms required to make a product viable to develop, deliver and live in.
+The CaCHE report, “Establishing an evidence base for the development of a viable intermediate rent model for the Northern Ireland housing market” was published alongside the consultation.

 The Housing Executive commissioned further research on behalf of the Department and delivered by Ulster University: “Exploring the Provision of an Intermediate Rent Product for Northern Ireland” following the Department’s consultation.
 This research report examines prospective tenant and delivery partner views on a new Intermediate Rent product.

 The Department has continued to review the equality impacts associated with the policy and a further equality screening can be viewed on the Communities website.

 Following a consultation on the proposals for a new Intermediate Rent policy and model, the Department has considered the feedback received.